-Once in groundwater, pharmaceuticals do not break down rapidly.
-Pharmaceuticals in lakes and rivers may break down, but some have been shown to negatively affect the health of fish and other aquatic life.
+Pharmaceuticals in water may break down but can be constantly replenished.
 Wastewater and drinking water treatment may not completely remove pharmaceuticals.
 As a result, these chemicals can be found in drinking water sources for Minnesotans.

-- Create new water quality values to protect human health
+- Prioritize pharmaceuticals for development of new health-based values to protect human health

 - Guide future monitoring efforts looking for pharmaceuticals in water

 - Inform development or refinement of laboratory analytical techniques to measure pharmaceuticals in water